-Note this extension depends on "ms-vscode.mono-debug" and "ms-dotnettools.csharp".
+This extension depends on another VSCode extension "ms-dotnettools.csharp".
 Thus if these extensions are installed but function incorrectly please log error reports at their corresponding web sites.
-Read section "Minimal set of dependencies" for more details.

 The scope of this page is limited to integration of CS-Script with VSCode and the documentation for CS-Script itself can be found at the locations below:

 The extension implements its own Roslyn-based Intellisense functionality fully integrated with VSCode infrastructure.
 Though you can always opt to the VSCode built-in Intellisense engine OmniSharp.
 See Using CS-Script IntelliSense section for details.

 The extension is powered by the CS-Script engine - popular Open Source script engine that delivers Python scripting experience but for C# syntax.
 CS-Script uses ECMA-compliant C# as a programming language and it can be hosted by applications or run standalone.
 CS-Script is already a core of the plugins for some other popular editors/IDEs:

 The extension provides a thin layer of own functionality.
 Its primary responsibility is bringing together IntelliSense services, a full scale debugger (curtesy of "Mono Debug" team) and CS-Script seamless C# script execution.
 This page contains only a light overview of the extension functionality.
 The complete description can be found at the project Wiki.

 Executing script outside of VSCode

 The extension comes with the complete CS-Script package.
 You can find the location of the script engine